This post may contain affiliate links. Please read our disclosure policy.

-Biscuits and gravy is a classic weekend breakfast staple at my house.
+Biscuits and gravy is a classic weekend breakfast staple.
 This easy Homemade Sausage Gravy recipe only takes 20 minutes to prepare and is as good as any breakfast joint.
 Serve over fresh hot biscuits and you’re set!

 Best Sausage Gravy Recipe

-Comfort food on a weekend morning is my favorite way to start the day.
-There’s something wonderful about a lazy morning with food from the heart.
 This sausage gravy with biscuits is everything that’s right about weekend brunch.
-This gravy comes together in about 20 minutes, just enough time for your biscuits to cook and cool a bit.
-Grab a fork and get ready to dig in.
-You do not want to miss this recipe!
+This gravy comes together in about 20 minutes, just enough time to bake your biscuits and let them cool a bit.

 How to Make Sausage Gravy

-Place a large skillet over medium heat and add some breakfast sausage (not links).
-Use a wooden spoon to break up the sausage and let it cook until it’s golden brown with no pink.
+Cook the sausage: Place a large skillet over medium heat and add some breakfast sausage (not links) and use a spatula to break it.
+Brown the sausage and let it cook until it’s golden brown with no pink remaining.
 Don’t drain the grease because you’ll need that to make the gravy.

-- Add some butter to the skillet and let it melt, then add the flour to the cooked sausage.
-Stir until the flour disappears, then pour in some milk and stir constantly until no lumps of flour are visible.
+Make the roux: Add some butter to the skillet and let it melt, then sprinkle flour over the sausage.
+Stir until the flour disappears, then add milk, stirring constantly until no lumps of flour are visible.
 Use any kind of milk you have on hand, just know that the higher the fat content, the richer the gravy will be.